The next Scottish Parliament elections are scheduled to take place on 6 May 2021.

 The Scottish Parliament passes laws on devolved matters in Scotland.
 Almost all decisions relating to healthcare are devolved so the election is extremely important for people with bleeding disorders.
 Haemophilia Scotland frequently raise issues with MSPs and the Scottish Government on behalf of the bleeding disorders community and these elections decide who we are talking to and, therefore, how much they engage with us.

 Rare conditions, such as bleeding disorders, are often not well understood by politicians.
 Elections are a great opportunity to increase their awareness of the conditions and the issues which are important to our community.
-Because of the COVID-19 situation you will not get so many people knocking on your door as in a normal election, or so many leaflets delivered by volunteers.
+Because of the COVID-19 situation, you will not get so many people knocking on your door as in a normal election, or so many leaflets delivered by volunteers.
 However, you should still be receiving election communications from your local candidates with their contact details on and are more likely than normal to get a phone call.
 Please use any opportunities you get to make sure that your voice is heard and that bleeding disorders issues are raised.
-We will be contacting all the parties directly but nothing has more influence that people with day to day experience of bleeding disorders contacting candidates directly.
+We have contacted 22 political parties who are standing candidates.
+However, nothing has more influence than people with day to day experience of bleeding disorders contacting candidates directly.

 The three main questions we are asking the political parties are listed below.
 It would be very helpful for you to ask your local candidates the same questions and to let us know what responses you get.
 You can email any replies to Dan Farthing on firstname.lastname@example.org.